Dawn Camp @Camp Skipping Pig

 ...LOVE A BELLY RUB ?

 As this tiny baby demonstrates, it's never too early to start the belly rubs.
 This is a great way to bond with your pig and they enjoy a good rub almost as much as a food treat.
 Far healthier for the pig to receive several belly rubs during the day than food that will pack on the pounds!
 During the belly rub is a good time to examine your pig for lumps, bumps and injuries.
 It's also a great time to get her accustomed to having her feet handled and trimmed and to practice taking her temperature.
 Your pig will learn to associate hoof trimming and physical examinations with the pleasure of a belly rub and your life will be much easier!
 Years ago I read a comment that belly rubs should never be given because it puts the pig in a "dominant" position and the human lower in the pig's pecking order.
-This never made sense to me because how could a pig be more vulnerable than when on its side having its belly rubbed!?
+That is absolute rubbish!
+This never made sense to me because how could a pig, a prey animal, be more vulnerable than when on its side having its belly rubbed!?
 Flopped with tender belly exposed is hardly a "dominant" position for a prey animal!
 Treat your porcine friend to frequent belly rubs and fewer food treats and you'll have a happy, well socialized pet and fewer weight issues.
 Belly rubs provide a stress free opportunity to check your pig's tusks, trim the feet and clean the ears.
 It's a great way for you to unwind after a busy day and to bond with your pig.
 I've never met a pig that didn't enjoy a belly rub!

 ...GRIND ITS TEETH?